dgrnbrg/libdistsys/README.md

 ## Testing

-The above listed features are tested using generative testing to verify their propertie to verify their properties
+The above listed features are tested using generative testing to verify their properties

 ## License